Camp Fire, Paradise Lawsuit

 Paradise Fire Timeline

 November 9th: PG&E told state regulators that a high voltage power line near the fire’s origin experienced a problem.
 Immediately thereafter the first flames appeared.

 November 14th: More than 7500 structures confirmed destroyed.
 58 confirmed fire fatalities.
 Over 200 Paradise & Butte County residents are still missing.
 Fire is still not fully contained.

 Why Hire Our Law Firm To Assist With Your Fire Loss Claim?

-The California Wildfire Legal Teams of Nadrich & Cohen Accident Injury Lawyers represent hundreds of individuals and businesses who suffered losses and injuries due to recent California Wildfires, including the Camp Fire, North Bay Fire, Woolsey Fire, Thomas Fire, Glass Fire, Zogg Fire, and Bobcat Fire.
-Our teams holds leadership positions in the North Bay fire litigation and the Executive Committee on the Thomas Fire litigation.
+The California Wildfire Legal Teams of Nadrich & Cohen Accident Injury Lawyers represent hundreds of individuals and businesses who suffered losses and injuries due to recent California Wildfires, including the Camp Fire, North Bay Fire, Dixie Fire, Fly Fire, and Zogg Fire.
+Our teams holds leadership positions in the North Bay fire litigation.

 If you suffered losses or injuries due to a California Wildfire, call us today at 800-718-4658.
 You may also use the live chat feature or complete the contact form on this page.

 Please call today to speak with a fire intake specialist.
 We are contingency lawyers and only accept cases on a contingency.
 This means our clients do not have to pay anything until and unless we first obtain a recovery for them.

 Helpful Links & Information For Camp Fire Victims